 To make the implementation of AdaNet easier, the framework connects to the TensorFlow Estimator to deliver important information to one place.
-It also plugs into the TensorBoard, which aid in delivering visual feedback when an artificial intelligence (AI) model is undergoing training.
+It also plugs into the TensorBoard, which aids in delivering visual feedback when an artificial intelligence (AI) model is undergoing training.

 Machine learning experts who desire to gain additional control of this process can take advantage of TensorFlow APIs, especially in defining their subnetworks, toggling other settings, and customizing loss functions.